-There are many interrelated problems which influence the farm level implementation as follows :
+There are many interrelated problems which influence the farm level implementation of mechanization as follows:

-- → Financing as the imported machines are expensive. - → Machine types suitability in relation to farm size and farm operation - ➔ Machine brand/size (Hp) in relation to farm size, affordability, choice/ preference. - → Labor displacement/ livelihood for displaced workers

-$\rightarrow$ Ability of the Mills to adjust milling operation with trashy/mechanically harvested canes
+- 1. Financing as the imported machines are expensive. - 2.
+Machine types suitability in relation to farm size and farm operation - 3.
+Machine brand/size (Hp) in relation to farm size, affordability, choice/preference - 4.Labor displacement/livelihood for displaced workers - 5.
+Ability of the Mills to adjust milling operation with trashy/mechanically harvested canes

-Financing as the imported machines are expensive

-Planters are complaining that interest rates for financing machine acquisition are high (LBP interest rates are higher than private banks).
-Mendoza et al. (2004) argued if the interest rates go beyond 6%, the added yield or income is not enjoyed by the farmer as the added income goes mostly for debt servicing .
+Financing as the imported machines are expensive.
+Planters are complaining that interest rates for financing machine acquisition are high (Land Bank of the Philippines' interest rates are higher than private banks).
+Mendoza et al. (2004) had calculated if the interest rates go beyond 6%, the added yield or income is not enjoyed by the farmer as the added income goes mostly for debt servicing.
 It means the banks enjoy more the return from the efforts and investments made by the planters.
-(Suggested interest rates - 3 to 5%).
+(Suggested interest rates 3 to 5%).

 Prices of machines are high which made the principal + interest on loans high.
 Prices of machine are high because they are imported.
 Immediate Solution: tax-free imported machine.
 This could be done through Cooperative (Castillo,2015).
-Block farms, ultimately, should be organized into coops.
+Block farms should be ultimately organized into Cooperative.

-Planters/farmers are doubly jeopardized due to our inability to manufacture our machines/ high prices, high principal + interest on loan) and imposing tax add to greater burden for the planters.
+Planters/farmers are doubly jeopardized due to their inability to manufacture machines; they are imported hence, high prices.
+If acquired through loans, there is high principal + interest on loan; and imposing tax on thhe machines add greater burden for the planters.

-Result: many machines are of museum type (>40 years old) are still being used.
-This leads to the following : frequent & costly repair which delay field operations; Less-efficient $\rightarrow$ increasing the energy/money cost of operation; Delayed operations affect the productivity (quantity + quality) of canes produced; Old machines could not be used for deep tillage (vertical tillage/ chiseling) which delayed operations and also affect quality + quality of operations.
+Result: many machines of museum type (>40 years old) are still being used.
+This leads to the following: frequent & costly repair which delay field operations; Less-efficient \rightarrow increasing the energy/money cost of operation;

+Delayed operations affect the productivity (quantity + quality) of canes produced; Old machines could not be used for deep tillage (vertical tillage/chiseling) which delayed operations and also affect quality + quality of operations.
 Moreover, speed of work is slow.